ipfs/community/js-commit-guidelines.md

 ## References

-This document is based on
+This document is based on:

 - https://github.com/conventional-changelog/conventional-changelog-angular/blob/master/convention.md
 - https://github.com/angular/angular.js/blob/master/CONTRIBUTING.md#commit

-more details about the commit convention can also be found in this [document](https://docs.google.com/document/d/1QrDFcIiPjSLDn3EL15IJygNPiHORgU1_OOAqWjiDU5Y)
+More details about the commit convention can also be found in this [document](https://docs.google.com/document/d/1QrDFcIiPjSLDn3EL15IJygNPiHORgU1_OOAqWjiDU5Y).